IMQS/httpbridge/README.md

 ### Running the Go tests
 * From the "go" directory, run env(.bat/sh)
+* Ensure that your compiler is on the PATH (on Windows, this usually means running `vcvarsall.bat amd64`)
 * go test httpbridge

 To get line coverage: